fetus-hina/yii2-feed/README.md

 jp3cki/yii2-feed
 ================

-This is zend feed writer wrapper for Yii 2.
+This is a zend feed writer wrapper for Yii 2.
+You can put RSS and Atom feeds easy.

 License
 -------